All Episodes

 This is a fabrication.

-He actually got the judge to whom that motion for joinder was filed to issue a reprimand of sorts against Edwards for making unsubstantiated allegations or frivolous or egregious allegations in that uh motion.
+He actually got the judge to whom that motion for joinder was filed to issue a reprimand of sorts against Edwards for making unsubstantiated allegations or frivolous or egregious allegations in that motion.

-She's doubt these that this downtrodden martyr.
+Supposedly, she's this downtrodden martyr.

 She had this unblemished record of credibility.

-She was, I can't imagine a less credible person who's ever walked the earth in her in terms of the quantity of sheer bullshit that she spewed and fomented mass hysteria in relation to.
+She was, I can't imagine a less credible person who's ever walked the earth than her in terms of the quantity of sheer bullshit that she spewed and fomented mass hysteria in relation to.

 Okay.